-Employers who’ve processed payroll any amount of time are probably already aware that it can be extremely complicated.
+Employers who have ventured into the payroll process are probably already aware that it can be extremely complicated.
 Calculating payroll taxes, managing deductions, navigating payroll software and keeping up with payroll reports are just some of the headaches that surround managing payroll.
 In addition, employers can run into conflicts with federal and state labor laws, which can lead to wage violations if not handled correctly.
-Here are answers to 10 complex scenarios employers may encounter while handling payroll.
+Here are answers to 10 situations employers must be ready for in the payroll process.

 1. ABC Company has a policy that employees must receive prior approval before working overtime.
 Jane Doe is an employee who works three hours of unauthorized overtime.
 Does ABC Company have to pay her for the overtime?